yqx7150/Comparison-of-deep-learning-methods-in-imaging/README.md

 # Comparison-of-deep-learning-methods-in-imaging
 Comparison of deep learning methods in imaging: Supervised, unsupervised and self-supervised learning

+## Three Learning Strageties
+## Supervised Learning (SL)：
-Supervised：Classically, standard supervised learning based methods approach this problem by collecting data sets of known latent images and their corresponding measurements.
+Classically, standard supervised learning based methods approach this problem by collecting data sets of known latent images and their corresponding measurements.
 Specifically, it utilize data information to train a universal network for learning the mapping between the under-sampled and fully sampled data pairs in an end-to-end manner.
 Hence, the supervised method is known to be effective when a large training dataset with accurate labels is available.

+## Unsupervised Learning (USL)：
-Unsupervised：The way of unsupervised learning is to formulate deep learning by using only under-sampled datasets for training.
+The way of unsupervised learning is to formulate deep learning by using only under-sampled datasets for training.
 It also relates mostly to generative models which try to estimate the latent data distributions.

+## Self-supervised Learning (SSL)：
-Self-supervised：No ground-truth is used in self-supervised learning and aims at solving the inverse problem by exploiting internal information within the measurements themselves.
+No ground-truth is used in self-supervised learning and aims at solving the inverse problem by exploiting internal information within the measurements themselves.

 <div align="center"><img src="https://github.com/yqx7150/Comparison-of-deep-learning-methods-in-imaging/blob/main/Figs/1.png">  </div>